nodulusteam/methodus.dev/docs/introduction/server.md

 > There is no scaffolding tool for Methodus, so structure is based on the developers preferences.
-How ever an entry file is required.
-So before you start create your flavor of a nodeJS Typescript application and add an `index.ts` file.
+However an entry file is required.
+So before you start, create your flavor of a nodeJS Typescript application and add this `index.ts` file.

 *index.ts*